pedroalbanese/bzip2/README.md

 <pre>Usage: bzip2 [OPTION]...
 [FILE]
 Compress or uncompress FILE (by default, compress FILE in-place).

+  -1    set block size to 100k
+  [...]
+  -9    set block size to 900k (default)
   -c    write on standard output, keep original files unchanged -cores int
-        number of cores to use for parallelization (default 1) -d    decompress; see also -c and -k
+        number of cores to use for parallelization
+  -d    decompress; see also -c and -k
   -f    force overwrite of output file
   -h    print this help message